 Kraig and his muscle descend into a massive basement stuffed with magic tricks and explosive discoveries that literally go up in flames.
 It's not a wash, these hot items sell for big bucks.
 And a first edition comic book might set up Kraig for early retirement.
 Tony even dresses up and performs magic tricks for the crew.
 But the real surprise takes place during the expert appraisal.

 Kraig cleans out a fireman's garage filled with hot items.
-These surefire sellers are such smoking discoveries that Kraig calls in a fire truck, no joke.
+These sure-fire sellers are such smoking discoveries that Kraig calls in a fire truck, no joke.
 Ron even suits up and uses a fire extinguisher on Tony.
-But the job really heats up when the guys discover a 100-year-old plaque that leads to the ride of their lives.
+The job really heats up when the guys discover a 100-year-old plaque that leads to the ride of their lives.